 We have gathered one of the largest online panels in the country and field surveys over this panel for various projects.
 In the past, we have worked with industry partners on relevant topics such as digitization or new technologies such as 5G.
 We have also collaborated with academic partners from various institutions and civil society organizations.

-Before each national ballot vote we also publish a forecast and on the voting day itself we provide projections that often deliver precise results about 5 min after the first data is made available.
-Both of these projects are carried together with Tamedia and rely heavily on machine learning.
+Before each national ballot vote we also run three survey waves and on the voting day itself we provide projections that often deliver precise results about 5 min after the first data is made available.
+Both of these projects are carried out together with Tamedia and rely heavily on machine learning.
 For more information visit leewas.ch.